RaduADumitru/codex/README.md

 Alongside a Spring Boot app for the API, this repo contains a dump of the [DEXonline database](https://github.com/dexonline/dexonline/wiki/Database-Schema), migrated from SQL to ArangoDB.
 To load it into ArangoDB, use ArangoRestore in the ArangoDB shell.
 An example:

-`arangorestore --server.username {username} -- server.password {password} --server.database dex --create-database true --input-directory "dump"`
+`arangorestore --server.username {username} --server.password {password} --server.database dex --create-database true --input-directory "dump"`

 ## API endpoints:
 * `/lexeme/levenshtein`: POST - parameters `word`, `dist` - returns all words with a Levenshtein distance of maximum `dist` from `word`